-Where is the best place to live in Canada is a tricky question to answer definitively because everyone has different requirements from a hometown location.
-But there is one city which stands out especially for Britons – British Columbia and its capital Victoria.
-So what is so special about living in Victoria?
+Knowing where the best place to live in Canada is a tricky question to answer.
+We all have different ideas about our ideal place to call home.
+However, there is one Canadian city that stands out, especially for expats – British Columbia and its stunning capital, Victoria.

 British Columbia (B.C.) is one of the most desirable places to settle and work in Canada – not only for its magnificent scenery and moderate climate, but for its diverse culture, high standard of living, competitive wages, and more.